rathgar/chowdown/_recipes/mushroom-risotto.md

   - Add the mushrooms and cook gently for 5 more mins.
   - Add the rice and coat well in the pan.
 Pour in a healthy slug of vermouth and boil it away.
   - Add a cup of stock and keep stirring.
 When it thickens add more stock and stir in.
 Repeat this until the rice is tender and the risotto is thick.
+  - Throw in the peas and stir.
+They don't really need much cooking so just heat for a minute or two.
   - Add some chopped parsley and cheese and leave to rest for a few mins.
 Serve and add the the rest on top.
 Scatter chopped tomatoes on the top.

 ---